tcolgate/tcolgate.github.io/content/blog/newest.md

 BenchmarkPAA1Day1Min-4                     20000             61826 ns/op          109768 B/op         88 allocs/op
 BenchmarkPAA15Min5Sec-4                   100000             17012 ns/op           14794 B/op         84 allocs/op
 PASS
-ok      github.com/prometheus/prometheus/promql 8.941s
+ok      github.com/Prometheus/Prometheus/promql 8.941s

 ```

 ## Problems

 In any sufficiently large environment, simple correlation will be fairly
 common.
-I found it useful in a system with hundres of thousands of time-series,
+I found it useful in a system with hundreds of thousands of time-series,
 it may not prove so useful in environments with millions of time series.
 It seems
 likely that this is heavily dependent on the nature of the data being indexed.

 The PAA itself is relatively hard work to calculate.
 In a large environment,
 calculating a PAA in a recording rule for a large number of time series will
-probably require considerable extra CPU, compared to typical rate or aggregate.
+probably require considerable extra CPU, compared to typical rates or aggregates.
 However, since the usage and nature of the result is quite separate from data
 you might be graphing, it would not be unreasonable to have a separate instance
 purely for the purpose of indexing and searching.

-Prometheus uses a double-delta encoding scheme for it's internal and on-disk
+Prometheus uses a double-delta encoding scheme for its internal and on-disk
 data storage.
-PAA value will not change "smoothly", and are likely to stress
+PAA values will not change "smoothly", and are likely to stress
 the storage more than a regular time series.

 The code does not gracefully handle NaN or Inf values in time series.
 Lookalike